Ualabi/sre-interview/README.rst

 How to run the code
 ===================

-- Run in the terminal the following code
+- Run in the terminal the following code (note: the endpoints.yaml must be in the same folder where the main.py is):
     - ::

         $ cd <directory>